jbcodeforce/db-play/docs/sql.md

     ON employees.dept_id = departments.id;
 ```

-It is used to find matches between tables, or to get complete records only.
+It is used to find matches between tables, or to get the complete records only.

 * Get the top 10 customer name who do the most renting